wwarthen/RomWBW/ReadMe.txt

 document their usage here.
 However, you will find complete manuals in PDF format in the Doc directory of the distribution.
-The intention of this section is to document the RomWBW specific enhancements to these OSes.
+The intention of this section is to document the RomWBW specific enhancements to these operating systems.

 ROM Disk

 In addition to the ROM-based operating systems and applications, the ROM also contains a ROM disk with a small CP/M filesystem.
-The contents have been optimized to provide a core set of tools and applications that are helpful for either CP/M 2.2 and ZSDOS.
+The contents of the ROM disk have been chosen to provide a core set of tools and applications that are helpful for either CP/M 2.2 or ZSDOS.
 Since ZSDOS is CP/M 2.2 compatible, this works fairly well.
 However, you will find some files on the ROM disk that will work with ZSDOS, but will not work on CP/M 2.2.
 For example, LDDS, which loads the ZSDOS date/time stamper will only run on ZSDOS.

 Drive Letter Assignment